d-rideout/MeleeWizard/doc/HouseRules.md

 * A wizard in HTH is at -4 DX for drawing a dagger.
 * A wizard wielding a dagger in HTH is presumably at +4 DX, because s/he is attacking a rear hex.
 * Wizard cannot cast spell with weapon or shield besides staff ready.
-* Anyone can use a dagger (in hand, no throwing) without non-talent or wizard penalty (C)
+* Anyone can use a dagger (in hand, no throwing) without non-talent or wizard penalty.
+(C)
 * The armor DX penalty for wizards is independent of necessity of using gestures in spells.
 (C)
 * (ST<18) wizard in leather (cloth) armor: usual -2 (-1) DX on spells and attacks
 * wizard in iron armor: -(4 + usual penalty) DX on spells and (non-staff/dagger) attacks